AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 ### Registering certificates

-You can create a self-signed certificate using PowerShell or using Azure KeyVault.
+If you do not have a certificate, you can create a self-signed certificate [using PowerShell](https://learn.microsoft.com/powershell/module/pki/new-selfsignedcertificate?view=windowsserver2022-ps) or using [Azure KeyVault](https://azure.microsoft.com/products/key-vault#layout-container-uida0cf).

 You need to upload your certificate to **Azure AD**.